What is the New York Health Act?

 It would be great to have truly universal coverage in every state.
 But Washington is heading in the opposite direction.
 A progressive state like New York can and should take the lead.
 The states have long been the “laboratories of democracy,” and the Affordable Care Act gives states new authority to set up their own health care systems that meet Federal goals.
 Our advocacy could help set the model for healthcare, inspiring other states and then Washington to follow.
 Canada's system was set up in a province first before being adopted shortly after by the rest of the country.

-New York Health will upgrade everyone with better and more comprehensive coverage with full choice of providers, and will save families thousands of dollars by eliminating premiums, deductibles, co-pays and out-of-network charges.
+New York Health will upgrade everyone to better and more comprehensive coverage with full choice of providers, all while saving families thousands of dollars by eliminating premiums, deductibles, co-pays and out-of-network charges.

 The New York Health Act would be hugely beneficial to businesses.
 Instead of paying a per employee premium, the business would pay a proportionally smaller tax to the government to offset the cost coverage.
 Business owners can focus on running their businesses, instead of fighting health insurance companies.
 The savings can be passed on to their customers, and allow them to pay more in wages.
 For more on the business case for universal, single-payer healthcare, visit: www.fixithealthcare.com